GLOBAL MARKETS-Stocks, euro fall on European debt fears

 out the bazooka, you are going to continue to see these

-contagion is for the ECB to buy large amounts of bonds without
+is for the ECB to buy large amounts of bonds without drying up

 The ECB has continued its bond purchases but repeatedly